-Virginia is home to 115 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Virginia is home to 115 degree-granting institutions, including a number of accredited online colleges, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
 Of these, 41 are public schools, 42 are non-profit private schools, and 32 are for-profit private schools.

 The average cost for in-state residents to attend one of Virginia’s 4-year public institutions is $13,413, according to the NCES.
 Out-of-state students will pay around $34,890.
 Both tuition rates are thousands of dollars above the national average.